defcronyke/shipping-canada-post-woocommerce/readme.txt

 Requires at least: 4.0.1
 Tested up to: 5.0
 Requires PHP: 5.6
-Stable tag: 0.1.8
+Stable tag: 0.2.0
 License: GPLv3 or later License
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Use Canada Post shipping with WooCommerce.
 Provides some of the premium features from other similar plugins for free.

 == Description ==
-This is a free WooCommerce plugin which gets very accurate shipping rate estimates for shipping with Canada Post.
+This is a free WooCommerce plugin which gives very accurate shipping rate estimates for shipping with Canada Post.

-It uses a volumetric packing algorithm to figure out how to pack the products in the shopping cart into user-defined boxes.
+Uses a volumetric packing algorithm to figure out how to pack the products in the shopping cart into user-defined boxes and envelopes, then it queries the Canada Post API to get real-time rate estimates and adds things together along with some user-defined configurations, to adjust the final shipping price charged to the customer.

+Supports affordable letter mail stamp-based mailing for small and light items.

-It supports individual items having flat rates.
+Supports individual items having flat rates.

 You can mark up the shipping rates by a percentage and a fixed amount.